 Nuts, turmeric and soy are other nutrients they enjoy.

 So, just where should we start?
-Dark green leafy vegetables and beans are specifically mentioned by researcher, Dan Buettner,.
+Dark green leafy vegetables and beans are specifically mentioned by researcher, Dan Buettner.
 I would recommend you begin with growing three rows of lettuce, spinach and kale.
-All three have been well researched as contributing to our well-being; and, they are all easy, though more suited to cooler weather.
+They have been well documented as contributing to our well-being; and, they are all easy, though more suited to cooler weather.

-Longevity is like a chair that, to stay in balance, attention must be given to all four legs; better diet, physical activity, mental engagement and social connection, says researcher Bradley Wilcox, and gardening can and should provide all four.
+Longevity is like a chair that, to stay in balance, attention must be given to all four legs; better food, physical activity, mental engagement and social connection, says researcher Bradley Wilcox, and gardening can and should provide all of them.

 Hippocrates, the father of medicine, put it rather neatly.
-Let your food be your medicine, and medicine your food.
+Let your food be your medicine.
 Amen to that, and it is even more true if you can grow much of it yourself.
-Buy some seeds and plants, and get started with your own Blue Zone; and, take time to smell the roses.
-Relax.
-(Thanks to BBC Worklife for the inspiration for this blog.)
+Buy some seeds and plants, and get started with your own blue zone; and, take time to smell the roses.
+Relaxation is key.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie.
 Or, better still, Face Book or Twitter it.